aio-libs/aiokafka/docs/examples/group_consumer.rst

 Note:
-    Though Consumer will never return messages from not assigned partitions, if you are in autocommit=False mode, you should re-check assignment before processing next message returned by `getmany()` call.
+    Though Consumer will never return messages from not assigned partitions, if you are in ``autocommit=False`` mode, you should re-check assignment before processing next message returned by
+    :meth:`~.AIOKafkaConsumer.getmany` call.

 Producer: